Isaac Carpenter (drummer): Loaded (2009–present)

 In September 2009, drummer Geoff Reading announced his departure from Loaded and at the same time he informed everyone that his replacement was Carpenter:

 Carpenter performed with the group on their tour supporting Black Stone Cherry, during their tour of Europe, UK and Ireland that had been announced in June.

 On December 2, McKagan announced via his Twitter that he and the band were jamming on some new material. while guitarist Mike Squires stated in an online interview, on December 6, that the band were hoping to record a new album and to be touring and supporting it in 2010.

 On February 1, 2010, it was announced, via Blabbermouth.net, that the group had parted ways with label Century Media and were now looking for a new label having already written and demoed new material.

 On July 4, 2010, the band announced they were to begin pre-production and enter the studio in August to record the follow-up to Sick stating:

 In August, it was announced that the group were to record their new album with producer Terry Date, whose production credits include albums by Soundgarden, Pantera and Deftones among others.
 On September 2, it was announced that the album was completed and that the group were looking for a label.
 McKagan also stated that it was Date that approached the group about producing their new album.

 Adam Lambert (2010–12)

 On September 18, 2010, Carpenter joined the touring band for Adam Lambert's Glam Nation Tour, replacing previous drummer Longineu W. Parsons III who has since returned to previous group Yellowcard.
 He performed dates in the US as well as Europe, Asia and Australia from September through to December 2010.
 As of August/September 2012, Carpenter no longer plays drums for Adam Lambert.

-Touring with Awolnation (2014–present)
+Touring with Awolnation (2014–2024)

 Isaac began touring with alternative rock band Awolnation during their UK summer tour in 2014.
 He also recorded drums for tracks on Awolnation's sophomore album, Run.

+Guns N' Roses (2025–present)

+On March 20, 2025, Guns N' Roses announced Carpenter as their new drummer following the departure of Frank Ferrer, thus reuniting him with Loaded bandmate Duff McKagan.
+He first performed with the band on the Because What You Want & What You Get Are Two Completely Different Things Tour.